IndiscriminateCoding/clarity/README.md

 ### Design notes

-* All concrete datatypes also have it's constructors defined as values where name is prefixed with underscore.
+* All concrete datatypes also have its constructors defined as values where name is prefixed with underscore.
 Sometimes it's more convenient to use "curried", first-class version of a constructor, e.g. following two are equivalent:
 ```ocaml
 let long  = List.map (fun x -> Some x) a
 let short = List.map _Some x
 ```
-* Applicative operator `ap` and it's infix version `(<~>)` are "lazy" by it's second argument.
+* Applicative operator `ap` and its infix version `(<~>)` are "lazy" by its second argument.
 This allows for an applicative to "fail-fast" and don't compute unneeded values.
 "Strict" versions are called `ap'` and `(<*>)` respectively.
 "Laziness" here is just (unit -> 'a) closure, so you can use function combinators from Fn module for convenience:
 ```ocaml
 open Clarity
 open Option